Show more

 3D-rendered example of an ALPR-based access control system with under-vehicle scanning that only exists at two governmental places in Brussels, Belgium, and London, UK.

 However, that doesn’t mean there are no similarities between different ANPR systems at all.
-In fact, what is a must in all systems using license plate recognition technology is an image/video recording device (a camera) and an algorithm to process the captured images/videos.
+What is a must in all systems using license plate recognition technology is an image/video recording device (a camera) and an algorithm to process the captured images/videos.
 That algorithm can either be on board the camera or on a separate PC/hardware.

 To keep things simple, we’ll focus on ANPR system components that are available at Adaptive Recognition.
 These are: